Charnwood-Eco-Hub/charnwood-eco-hub.github.io/access.md

 Public parking is available on Clarence Street, however please note that this is time limited during daytime hours.
 </div>
 <div class="grid__item">
 Disabled parking spaces can be arranged if required.
-Please contact us to arrange before yor visit.
+Please contact us to arrange before your visit.
 </div>
 </div>